datamllab/awesome-game-ai/README.md

 ## What is Included?

 We provide some useful resources for getting started in Game AI, including open-source projects and research papers.
 The resources are categorized by games, and the papers are sorted by years.
-Currently, the list focuses on imperfect information game.
-Resources for perfect information games will be added shortly.
+Currently, the list is incomplete, with main focus on imperfect information games.
+We need your help to add more awesome resources, such as perfect information games, game competitions, and links for tutorials.

 ## Table of Contents